hhariri/hhariri.github.io/_posts/2014-02-01-the-facebook-scale-generation.md

 The flip-side of all this is that so much focus on scalability often detracts other merits of certain technologies.

 [I started using CouchDB](http://hadihariri.com/2010/11/24/nosql-couchdb/) because I was tired of database migrations amongst other things.

 I started using node.js because I was tired of ceremony of more traditional frameworks I was using to at the time.
-And to a certain extent like JavaScript.
+And to a certain extent, I like JavaScript.

 I started using AngularJS because I was tired of doing the same crap over and over again by hand.
 And I didn't discard AngularJS or any client-side framework when I was told that Twitter did because, "it doesn't scale".

 It's not all about scale.